aiqc/AIQC/CONTRIBUTING.md

 <br />

 ### Reaching out.
-Send an email to layne.sadlerATgmail.com.
-We can talk through the schema, and find out where you can make an impact.
+Send an email to `layne.sadlerATgmail.com`.
+We can talk through the schema, get you up to speed, and find out where you can make an impact.

 <br />

 ### Setting up environment.
 We currently have an [Issue open for a setting up a docker dev env](https://github.com/aiqc/aiqc/issues/16), which would be a great way to get familiar with the project.
+The Issue explains most of the dependencies and where to find them.

 [Reference the **Install** section of the documentation](https://aiqc.readthedocs.io/en/latest/notebooks/installation.html )